 Before I turned my life around, I bought a brand new Cadillac CTS – and I curse myself virtually every day for it.
 Money down the drain on a car that I didn’t need.
 Mistake made.
 Lesson learned.

 No more expensive cable television for me.
-I walk clear passed all those big, shiny flat screen televisions in Costco and no longer pay big bucks for unlimited cell phone plans.
-Those expenses do not contribute to my retirement.
-In fact, they actively work against it.
+I walk clear passed all those big, shiny flat screen televisions in Costco and no longer pay big bucks for yearly cell phone upgrades and contract extensions.
+Those expenses did not contribute to my retirement.
+In fact, they actively worked against it.
 Screw that.

-Screw the things that actively work against my retirement and happiness.
+Screw the things that actively work against your retirement and happiness.

 We need to return once again to our grade school days and learn from our mistakes.
 Re-focus on what your retirement goals are in life and cut out the activities that distract you from those goals.